cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-3.md

 <h2 id="tldr">TL;DR</h2>

-Chapter 2 discusses the history of Information Theory.
-The intent of the chapter is to give the reader an insight into motivation behind the creation of said theory.
-It discusses electrical communication, specifically Morse Code, the problems associated with send signals (such as Morse Code) over electric circuits (specifically telegraphy circuits) as well as key contributions from mathematicians, engineers, and telegraphist such as [Samuel Morse](https://en.wikipedia.org/wiki/Samuel_Morse), [Joseph Fourier](https://en.wikipedia.org/wiki/Joseph_Fourier), [Harry Nyquist](https://en.wikipedia.org/wiki/Harry_Nyquist), [R.V.L.
-Hartley](https://en.wikipedia.org/wiki/Ralph_Hartley), and [Claude Shannon](https://en.wikipedia.org/wiki/Claude_Shannon).
-Morse gives us the telegraph, and introduces to us the problem of encoding the letters of the alphabet for electrical communication (Morse Code).
-Morse also identifies several problems faced in electrical communication: failure to transmit accurately rapid changes in current, and unwanted noise.
-We also a learn of the greater choice of signals besides on and off.
-Fourier gives us Fourier Analysis: a way to generalize any signal as the sum of sinusoïds of various frequencies.
-We also learn from Fourier that most communication circuits are linear.
-Nyquist gave us clear methods to tackle these aforementioned problems --- Nyquist's formula $W = K \log_n m$ which describes the relationship between the speed of telegraphy and the number of current values, and ultimately, calculates transmission speeds.
-Hartley provided us with a formula ($H = n \log s$) that showed us the rate at which letters can be transmitted.
-Finally, we briefly go over Shannon's contribution which the entirety of Pierce's book covers.
+To be written later.

 <h2 id="MM">What is a Mathematical Model?</h2>
 <a href="#TOC">Back to Table of Contents</a>

 We start Chapter 3 discussing what a mathematical model is.
-A mathematical Model is a simplification of our environment, the topic in mind; It is a simplified version of our world considering only what is relevant to the behavior that is under consideration.
+A mathematical model is a simplification of our environment, or phenomena; It is a simplified version of our world focusing only on what is relevant to the behavior that is under consideration.

 <blockquote cite="https://archive.org/details/symbolssignalsan002575mbp/page/n27">
     <p>